Austria Ex-chancellor Kurz Goes On Trial Over False Testimony - UrduPoint

 Austria Ex-chancellor Kurz Goes On Trial Over False Testimony

-Kurz is the highest-profile figure implicated in a series of scandals, and the case marks the first time in more than 30 years that a former chancellor has stood trial.
+Kurz is the highest-profile figure implicated in a corruption scandal, and the case marks the first time in more than 30 years that a former chancellor has stood trial.

-Once hailed as a "wunderkind" of Europe's conservatives, Kurz stepped down as chancellor two years ago following a string of graft accusations, including spending public money for favourable media coverage.
+Once hailed as a "wunderkind" of Europe's conservatives, Kurz stepped down as chancellor two years ago following a string of allegations against him, including the improper use of public money.

-It marked a spectacular fall of the charismatic hardliner, who became the world's youngest democratically elected head of government in 2017 at the age of 31.
+It marked a spectacular fall of the charismatic hardliner, who in 2017, at the age of 31, had become the world's youngest democratically elected head of government.

-Kurz went on trial for allegedly providing false testimony in 2020 to a parliamentary committee probing numerous graft allegations.
+Kurz went on trial for having allegedly given false testimony in 2020 to a parliamentary committee probing numerous graft allegations.

 "I hope for a fair process, and that in the end the accusations will be proven wrong," Kurz, 37, told reporters outside the courtroom before entering.

-Dressed in a light shirt and dark suit, he slammed a "politicisation" of his case and said he was "confident" he would be acquitted.
+Dressed in a light shirt and dark suit, he condemned the "politicisation" of his case, adding that he was "confident" he would be acquitted.